PdxCodeGuild/class_armadillo/1 Python/docs/09 - Functions.md

 ## Returning

 We can also return values from a function, which is often the result of some computation or operation.
 The code below returns the lesser of two values.
+Notice we don't need an `else`, once a the interpreter reaches a `return`, it immediately exits a function.

 ```python
 def min(a, b):